-Faculty of Community and Health Studies
+Faculty of Health

 This program prepares students to function as Registered Nurses (RNs) in acute care, intermediate and/or long term care, clinics, home care, and community agencies.
 Degree completion for practising RNs is included.